-Students must select their monologues from the 2019 Monologue Packet, provided by the ESU.
-The packet has been updated for the 2018-2019 season and now includes 250 monologues from more than 120 characters in all 38 plays.
+Students must select their monologues from this year's Monologue Packet, provided by the ESU.
+The packet includes over 260 monologues from more than 120 characters in all 38 plays.
 The selections offer a variety of monologues, of 15 to 22 lines a piece; students may select any monologue, regardless of gender.
 Selections have been taken from the Folger Digital Texts resource (folgerdigitaltexts.org).